stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 17 (P3L4) - Text Browser Exercise (Arch).md

 ### Text Browser Arch Quiz

-_Can you think of three other architectural styles that might work for the web browser?_
+_Can you think of three other architectural styles that might work for the web browser_?

 Component Based, Model View Controller, Pipe and Filter

 ### Resize Window Quiz

-_To which component would you assign the responsibility of resizeWindow and its indirect effects?_
+_To which component would you assign the responsibility of resizeWindow and its indirect effects_?

 `ViewPort` should have the responsibility of `resizeWindow`.

 ### Invariant Maintenance Quiz

 _When a user event takes place, such as moving the ScrollBar handle, invariants within the TextBrowser are temporarily broken.
-When a user scrolls, which if the three invariants might break?_
+When a user scrolls, which if the three invariants might break_?

 `displaysDocument` could be broken during scrolling.

 ### Centralized Strategy Quiz

-_Which of the 3 invariant maintenance strategies is the most centralized?_
+_Which of the 3 invariant maintenance strategies is the most centralized_?

 Mediated responsibility since it can handle invariants in a single, highly cohesive location.

 ### Decentralized Strategy Quiz

-_Which of the 3 invariant maintenance strategies is the most decentralized?_
+_Which of the 3 invariant maintenance strategies is the most decentralized_?

 Distributed responsibility as responsibility is spread out.

 ### Aggregated Responsibility Quiz

-_Describe how resizeWindow would be handled if the aggregated responsibility strategy is chosen._
+_Describe how resizeWindow would be handled if the aggregated responsibility strategy is chosen_.

 Since `ViewPort` aggregates the responsibility of `resizeWindow`, that method should part of the `ViewPort` class.

 ### Distributed Responsibility Quiz

-_Describe how resizeWindow would be handled if the distributed responsibility strategy is chosen._
+_Describe how resizeWindow would be handled if the distributed responsibility strategy is chosen_.

 `resizeWindow` can turn into a utility method called by any class since resizing the window can be the responsibility of any of the main components for a distributed system.

 ### Mediated Responsibility

-_Describe how resizeWindow would be handled if the mediated responsibility strategy is chosen._
+_Describe how resizeWindow would be handled if the mediated responsibility strategy is chosen_.

 The responsibility is shifted to a mediator component which has access to `resizeWindow`.
 Whenever a component needs to handle the invariant, it interacts with the mediator component.